empirical-org/Empirical-Core/README.md

 Participating via Cofactor
 --------
 Quill is built and maintained by a core team and volunteers.
 Contributors are organized into teams on Cofactor.
 Cofactor is a tool for collaboartively building open source projects.
 [If you have ideas on how to improve Quill, or just want to help, please join us on our Cofactor page.](http://www.empirical.org/cofactor/teams/compass)

 Using Cofactor, you can communicate via the following channels:

 1. **Chat/IRC.**  Join our Gitter chat room for immediate discussions.
 Gitter is now building an IRC bridge.
 2. **Mailing List**.
-The Cofactor page contains
-3. GitHub Issues.
-4. Video Chat (Hangouts)
+Use the mailing list to discuss ideas, questions, and project direction.
+3. **GitHub Issues.** Use GitHub issues to discuss particular features under development.
+4. **Google Hangouts.** Video chats are organized through the Gitter chat.

 Contributing